vipulnaik/diet-exercise-health/events/2025/2025-04-16-dental-cleaning.md

 * 2025-04-11 (Friday, 5 days before the appointment): I paused walnuts starting thie day (so my last walnuts consumption was with the second meal on Thursday 2025-04-10).

+### Dental self-exam

+On Monday 2025-04-14, I executed the dental self-exam checklist.
+Nothing was flagged as unusual.